muratk5n/thirdwave/en/README.md

 ---

+AP News: "Warnock, Walker in tight race in Georgia; runoff possible"

+---

+"@JohnFetterman

+Thank you, PA! 🥰"

+---

 Dems post-2016 were also "election-deniers" weren't they?
 They blamed Russian meddling and questioned the legitimacy of the election.
 What goes around comes around.